Ningreka/EV-Eye/README.md

 #### Training

-To train the DL-based Pupil Segmentation network models in the paper, run this command:
+To train the DL-based Pupil Segmentation network models, run this command:

 ```
 python train.py
 ```

 Optional arguments can be passed :
-* `--direction` direction of dataset to be used,such as 'L' or 'R'.
+* `--whicheye` to choose which eye's data is used for training, such as 'L' or 'R'.
 * `--save_checkpoint` Whether to save the checkpoint or not,default mode is true.
 * `--batch_size ` Batch size to use for training.